Clarifai/docs/docs/portal-guide/agent-system-operators/prompter.md

 A prompt template serves as a pre-configured piece of text used to instruct a large language model (LLM).
 It acts as a structured query or input that guides the model in generating the desired response.

-:::warning Prompt Templates
+:::note Prompt Templates

 Many tasks you’ll need LLMs for are repeatable.
-With prompt templates, you can simplify repeat LLMs use cases.
-By making these part of your Clarifai application, you won’t need to re-enter prompts the same way every time
+With [prompt templates](https://docs.clarifai.com/portal-guide/ppredict/generative-ai#prompt-template), you can simplify repeat LLMs use cases.
+By making these part of your Clarifai application, you won’t need to re-enter prompts the same way every time.

 :::